4.1 – Nomenclature

 Students must register separately in both halves of the course to be deemed to have registered in the course.
 Students who have failed to register in both halves of the course shall, following the deadline to add classes, have the section in which they have registered removed from their academic record by the Office of the University Registrar and shall be required to appeal to the Associate Dean (Studies) for late registration (see Appeal of Academic Decisions, Section 3).

-Students who wish to drop a full-year course must separately drop the classes denoted with both the A and the B suffix.
-Both the A and the B suffix must be dropped on or before the Faculty’s published Fall Term Academic Calendar Dates for dropping a course without academic penalty; otherwise a grade of NG (not graded) shall be assigned to the A suffix.
-If a student wishes to drop a full-year course after the deadline to drop Fall Term classes without academic penalty, but prior to the deadline to drop Winter Term classes without academic penalty, only the B suffix shall be expunged from the transcript.
-If a student wishes to drop a full-year course after the deadline to drop Winter Term classes without academic penalty, the student must appeal to the Associate Dean (Studies).
+Students who wish to drop a multi-term course must drop the classes denoted with both the A and the B suffix on or before the Faculty’s published Fall Term Academic Calendar Dates for dropping a course without academic penalty; otherwise a grade of NG (not graded) shall be assigned to the A suffix.
+If a student wishes to drop a multi-term course after the deadline to drop Fall Term classes without academic penalty, but prior to the deadline to drop Winter Term classes without academic penalty, only the B suffix shall be expunged from the transcript.
+Student wishing to drop a multi-term course after the deadline to drop Winter Term classes without academic penalty must appeal to the Associate Dean (Studies).
 If the appeal is granted, a DR designation shall be placed on the transcript for the B suffix, and an NG designation shall remain on the A suffix.
 If the appeal is denied, the final grade earned shall remain on the transcript.
 A student may not appeal to remove a DR grade from the transcript.
-The chart below shows the impact of dropping full-year courses on the academic transcript.
+The chart below shows the impact of dropping multi-term courses on the academic transcript.

 |Timing of Full-Year Course Drop||Grade on Transcript|